Ericavanee/ericavanee.github.io/_pages/about.md

 *This summer, I’m excited to be interning as an Applied Scientist working on Generative AI with [Amazon Science](https://www.amazon.science/) at the Bellevue office.*

+*Happy to share that our paper, "Empirical martingale projections via the adapted Wasserstein distance," is accepted at Annals of Applied Probability!*

 Research
 ======
 My research lies at the intersection of optimization, statistics, and machine learning.
 As a theorist and statistician, I am particularly interested in revisiting and repurposing classical techniques from probability and optimization theory to tackle modern learning challenges, with a focus on improving sample efficiency in large-scale, high-dimensional settings.